The night before Maggie’s birthday, we were more patient than usual with her bedtime shenanigans.

 On the rare occasion when I am in charge, however, she looks more like this:

 But the truth is, Maggie detests jeans.
 Actually, she hated that shirt too.
 She wore it a handful of times, and I think bribery may have been involved.

 During last month’s Getaway-of-Swapped-Clothes, I told my friends what I had done with Maggie’s suitcase contents.
-My friend Janelle‘s response has stuck with me: Maggie’s personality will outshine any clothes she ever wears.
+Their response has stuck with me: Maggie’s personality will outshine any clothes she ever wears.
 And you know what?
-She’s right.
+They’re right.
 Since that weekend, I’ve felt a shift.
 I want to empower Maggie more and control her less.
 (Not that control was ever a real option with that child…)

 Yesterday, our beautiful daughter turned 7.
 For her birthday, we gave her a bike.
 It’s a nice gift:

 But the bigger gift is one I have vowed to give her from this day forward: the gift of honoring her opinions, her style, her passions, and her interests.